 - Option C: Use TS 33.107 [36] clause 12 natively as defined in that document.

-For implementations that include EPS/5GS interworking, option A shall be used.
+For implementations that include EPS/5GS interworking, Option A shall be used.

 In all cases, the present document specifies the stage 3 for the LI_HI1, LI_HI2 and LI_HI3 interfaces.